wints/documentation/recipes/analytics_localytics.md

 That's it!
 You have configured an integration between Branch and Localytics!

+## Configure your Branch Link

+When creating a Branch link to drive installs and send the data back to Localytics, be sure to specify the **campaign**.
+This will appear on the Localytics dashboard.

 ## Testing

 Now that your Branch account is configured to send data to Localytics, we'll tell you the best strategy to test.